AndersGiovanni/tiktok-research-client/README.md

 ## TikTok Research Client
 TikTok Research Client is a command-line tool for collecting data from TikTok using the TikTok Research API.
 This tool provides a streamlined way to fetch information about users, search for videos by, and collect comments on specific videos.

+YOU NEED TO HAVE ACCESS TO THE [TIKTOK RESEARCH API](https://developers.tiktok.com/products/research-api/) TO USE THIS TOOL.

 ## Requirements

 - Requires granted access to the [TikTok Research API](https://developers.tiktok.com/products/research-api/).
 Once permisison has been granted, fill out the `.env` file.